nodejs/community-committee/README.md

 # Community Committee

 tl;dr The Community Committee will tackle tasks for Foundation efforts that fall outside of Node.js Core.
-This group accountable to the Board is directly accountable to the Board.
+This group is directly accountable to the Board.
 All new initiatives require Board approval

 The Community Committee reflects a formal role and the relevance of the voice of community for the governance of Node.js Foundation.